danialhbma/ITP-SE12-Power-Monitoring/analysis/README.md

 5. pip install scikit-learn
 6. pip install pandas
 7. pip install pytz
+8. pip install numpy

 ## Linear Regression Models
-The linear regression model is used to predict the daily power consumption for the entire current month of each device of the racks that were monitored which is Rack 1, Rack 2 & Rack 3.
+The ``LinearRegressionAnalysis.py`` is used to predict the daily power consumption for the entire current month of each device of the racks that were monitored which is Rack 1, Rack 2 & Rack 3.

 ### **How to use**
 Before training the model, we need to preprocess and prepare the dataset first.
 So, these are the steps taken: